-Why did Sonoma County place a parks measure on the ballot?
+Why did Sonoma County ask voters to approve a parks tax measure?

 What are the needs?

 The funding needs of Sonoma County’s parks are substantial.
 They include increasing costs to operate and maintain parks, protect natural resources, reduce wildfire risk, and open new parks to the public.
 Regional and city parks also struggle to meet growing demand for recreation, health, safety and education programs, including for our aging population.
-All of these needs affect our parks systems’ abilities to deliver quality services to Sonoma County residents.
+All of these needs affect our parks systems’ abilities to deliver quality services.

 Voters in Sonoma County were asked in the Nov.
 6, 2018 general election to consider Measure M, a one-eighth cent sales tax (0.125%) to support Sonoma County's regional parks system as well as city parks for 10 years.
 The tax applies to all areas in Sonoma County and will generate an estimated $11.5 million annually for improving and maintaining parks.
 The measure was approved by 72.6 percent of county voters.

-How will the measure help Sonoma County Regional Parks?
+How does the measure help Sonoma County Regional Parks?